Exercises and associated data

 The brms model is estimating autocorrelated errors for the full time period, even though some of these time points have missing observations.
 This is useful for getting more realistic estimates of the residual autocorrelation parameters.
 In contrast, if you were to attempt an AR error process in mgcv (which you can do using gamm() or bam()), the time points with missing data would be thrown out before constructing the model.
 This will cause problems, sometimes small but sometimes very big, for your inferences.

 mvgam can also fit the latent trend AR1 model, though it is considerably faster.
+It also includes an option to reparameterize the latent dynamic process using non-centering, which typically leads to higher effective sample sizes and better convergence.
 Let’s fit it (note that only 250 posterior samples per chain are taken to reduce the size of the model, which will make it easier to download for completing the exercises):

 family = poisson(),